Jaimedgp/AirQualityCOVID/README.md

 ## DataSet

-The data used in the study are publicly accessible in a persistent data repository in [10.5281/zenodo.5642868](https://doi.org/10.5281/zenodo.5642868) and we encourage to download and include in the same directory of this repository for reproduction.
+The data used in the study are publicly available through a persistent data repository in [10.5281/zenodo.5642868](https://doi.org/10.5281/zenodo.5642868) and we encourage to download and include in the same directory of this repository for reproduction.